 After reviewing the options, our first stop was Big Sky Town Center.
 Ty and Buster enjoyed sniffing around the park, and their noses led right to the Blue Moon Bakery.
 With it’s dog friendly, covered outside seating area, pizzas, salads, and mouthwatering baked goods, it was a great find.

 Once again, keep your eyes peeled for wildlife.
 After posing for a few pictures, Buster caught a bear trying to sneak up on him!
 And we happened to see this bighorn sheep grazing just off the road as we drove by.

 Day 5: Pets in Yellowstone – Southern Half

-Afterward, we made our way back along the shore of Yellowstone Lake before turning around and leaving the park at the south gate.
 Our next stop was Grand Teton, another national park that makes visiting with pets a bit tricky.